BhoomikaP/Nrithya/README.md

 - **Interactive Gallery**: Immerse yourself in the world of dance with our captivating photo and video gallery showcasing performances, workshops, and student achievements.
 - **Easy Enrollment**: Sign up for classes directly through the website with our user-friendly enrollment system.
 - **Latest News and Events**: Stay updated on upcoming events, workshops, and special performances through our news section.
-- **Responsive Design**: Enjoy seamless browsing experience across devices, thanks to our website's responsive design built with Angular and Django frameworks.
+- **Responsive Design**: Enjoy a seamless browsing experience across devices, thanks to our website's responsive design built with Angular and Django frameworks.

 ## Technologies Used